tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/LessonPlan.md

 ### 7. Everyone Do: Creating a Keystore (10 min)

-Time to create a Keystore, a Keystore is an encrypted file that contains the private key to an account.
+Time to create a Keystore, which is an encrypted file that contains the private key to an account.

 * Explain to the class that a Keystore is a more secure method of storing the keys long-term, but requires a password to decrypt/unlock.

 Present the following scenario to the class:

-* Suppose your sibling or other relative wants in on the action that is your new blockchain.
+* Suppose that your relative wants in on the action that is your new blockchain.
   They are begging you to send them some crypto, and now you feel you're ready to.

 * Let's create a Keystore for your relative, so that we can send funds to their account later, with pure Python.